 Herpes Simplex Virus (HSV) – Cold Sores

 Cold sores (or fever blisters) are caused by the herpes simplex virus (HSV) .
 Lysine appears to be an effective agent for reduction of occurrence, severity and healing time for recurrent HSV infection.
 312–1,200 mg of lysine daily accelerated recovery from herpes simplex infection and suppressing recurrence in 45 patients with frequently recurring herpes infection .
-Another double-blind, placebo-controlled, multicenter trial by Griffith and colleagues also reported less infections and significantly diminished severity and healing time.
-Possible mechanism of its inhibition of HSV growth is by knocking out arginine .
+Another double-blind, placebo-controlled, multicenter trial by Griffith and colleagues also reported fewer infections and significantly diminished severity and healing time.
+The possible mechanism of its inhibition of HSV growth is by knocking out arginine .

 There is one case report suggesting lysine may ameliorate angina

 L-lysine in a diet is considered safe.
 Even relatively high oral doses of lysine are likely to be safe .
 Minor side effects such as diarrhea, nausea, and abdominal pain, have been reported with lysine ingestion .